bitigchi/yap/README.md

 ## Known issues

-* Only works on macOS at the moment.
 * It might be necessary to manually import to-do items after an update until v1.0

 ## Roadmap